jo/sync-tank/migrations.md

   <figcaption>
     <b>Chesterfield.</b>
     <span>
       A type of luxurious couch.
-And and appropriate name for a migration strategy that has you covered in all kinds of circumstances.
+And an appropriate name for a migration strategy that has you covered in all kinds of circumstances.
     </span>
   </figcaption>
 </figure>